| I discovered electronics in 1963, when I was eleven,

 from his nearly thirty years of Mac's columns it sure sounds

+like he did!
 A good many of the details we know about Frye's life are

 summarized in a short 1962 article